mageplaza/magento-request-for-quote-graphql/README.md

-# Magento Request a Quote GraphQl
+# Magento Request a Quote GraphQL

 **Magento 2 Request For Quote GraphQL is now a part of the Mageplaza Request For Quote extension that adds GraphQL features.
 This supports PWA Studio.**